-Students who fail to meet the minimum satisfactory academic progress standards for the first time shall be placed on Financial Aid Warning.
+Students who fails to meet the minimum satisfactory academic progress standards for the first time shall be placed on Financial Aid and Academic Warning.
 Students will continue to receive Financial Aid during the warning period.
-Students who fail to meet the minimum satisfactory academic progress standards after the warning period would then be ineligible for Title IV aid until the student regains Satisfactory Academic Progression.
-The school does not offer an appeal for students who failed to maintain SAP after the financial aid warning period.
-If the student becomes ineligible for Title IV aid; the student shall be responsible to make tuition payment plan with the school.
+A Student who fails to meet the minimum satisfactory academic progress standards after the warning period will be placed on probation and would then be ineligible for Title IV aid until the student regains Satisfactory Academic Progression.
+The school does not offer an appeal for students who failed to maintain SAP after the financial aid and academic warning period.
+If the student becomes ineligible for Title IV aid; the student shall be responsible to make tuition payment out of pocket to the school.